bigginlab/OxCompBio/tutorials/MD/README.md

 firefox md-prac.html
 ```

-The lecture slides are also included in .pdf format.
+The Introduction_to_MD_2019.pdf file includes the MD lecture slides.

 ## Requirements
-The following packages were used:
+The following software packages were used:

 Gromacs version 2018.
 VMD version 1.9.2.